Menu

 Leisure in Hungary

 The nomads' community love for Hungary and Budapest seems to go beyond fast Wi-Fi and good coffee.
-Hungary is one of 15 most popular tourist destinations in the world and home to numerous World Heritage Sites and nature reserves.
+Hungary is one of the 10 most popular tourist destinations in Europe and home to numerous World Heritage Sites and nature reserves.
 When the work is done, take some time off to soak in the second largest thermal lake in the world ' Lake Hévíz or trek through the largest grassland in Europe (Hortobágy).
 Urban sights include GödöllÅ, the second largest Baroque castle in the world, Early Christian Necropolis, Millennium Underground (the third underground in the world) and others.

 Useful links: